embermap/ember-data-storefront/README.md

 ## Force sync relationships

 We're of the opinion that async relationships create a lot of problems.
 This is because they use a single API that mixes data fetching over the network with local data access.
+Read [our blog post](https://embermap.com/notes/83-the-case-against-async-relationships) to learn more about our thinking on this topic.

-For this reasons, we believe that all relationships should be sync and this addon will enforce that by defining `{ async: false }` on every relationship.
+For these reasons, we believe that all relationships should be sync, and we've added a feature that will enforce this by defining `{ async: false }` on every relationship.

-To turn this feature on, you'll need to add this code to `app/app.js`.
+To turn this feature on, add this code to `app/app.js`.

 ```js
 // app/app.js